For daily wit & wisdom, sign up for the Almanac newsletter.

 November’s full Beaver Moon reaches peak illumination on Monday, November 27, 2023.
 Get more information, including Full Moon rise times, why we call it a “Beaver” Moon, and the best days by the Moon.

 When to See November’s Full Moon

-The Beaver Moon reaches peak illumination in the early morning hours of Friday, November 19, at 3:59 A.M.EST.
-Of course, it will be very close to full the night before, so plan to look for it starting on Thursday, November 18, just after sunset!
+The Beaver Moon reaches peak illumination in the morning of Monday, November 27, at 4:16 A.M.EST.
+It will be very close to full the night before, so plan to look for it starting on Sunday, November 26, just after sunset!

 For decades, the Almanac has referenced the monthly full Moons with names tied to early Native American, Colonial American, and European folklore.
 Traditionally, each full Moon name was applied to the entire lunar month in which it occurred and through all of the Moon’s phases—not only the full Moon.

 Why the “Beaver” Moon?
 This is the time of year when beavers begin to take shelter in their lodges, having laid up sufficient food stores for the long winter ahead.
 During the fur trade in North America, it was also the season to trap beavers for their thick, winter-ready pelts.

 Alternative November Moon Names